 Customize your portfolio

-With a LIRA, you can diversify and build a portfolio by investing in stocks, mutual funds, GICs, etc. A diversified portfolio can help reduce risk and may lead to a higher return.
+With a LIRA, you can diversify and build a portfolio by investing in stocks, mutual funds, insurance GICs, etc. A diversified portfolio can help reduce risk and may lead to a higher return.

 LIRA withdrawal rules